Author of Be Ready for Anything and Bloom Where You’re Planted online course

 (Note – we do not commonly use anti-bacterial products but in a pandemic situation, it’s important to have this type of thing on hand, particularly in the event that there are issues with sanitation or running water.
-Even the FDA has recently announced that anti-bacterial soaps aren’t good for you.)
+Even the FDA has announced that anti-bacterial soaps aren’t good for you.)

 Books and Reference Materials: